CarbonPackages/Carbon.Pipeline/Readme.md

 | `sourcemap`   | `boolean`           |          | Flag to toggle source map generation                                           | `true`   | `false`                    |
 | `format`      | `string`            |          | Set the format of the output file.
 [Read more][esbuild format]                 | `iife`   | `cjs`                      |

 The targets folder can be adjusted under the key `folder.target`.
-If you want to change the input folder, or build defaults for all your packages, you can also set this globally in your [`pipeline.yaml`]:
+If you want to change the input folder or build defaults for all your packages, you can also set this globally in your [`pipeline.yaml`]:

 ```yaml
 folder: